thesalesrebellion/thesalesrebellion.github.io/learn.md

     type: Interrupt Marketing
     image: "/img/learn-reason.jpg"
     description: REASON is a new outlook on life.
 This approach is an in-depth look at cold calling in the 21st century.
 We breakdown the social interaction of a first touch while developing a keen understanding of the assumptions and communication patterns that accompany sales experiences.
+  - title: Living Pipeline
+    link: "#"
+    lesson_count: 7
+    length: 3hr 40min
+    type: Interrupt Marketing
+    image: "/img/living-pipeline.jpg"
+    description: The Living Pipeline is a new way to organize your prospect list.
+This section develops a strategic approach to how a salesperson communicates with prospects that are not in the 30-day funnel.
+No matter what your sales cycle length, this approach is sure to be a relationship development tool that you don't want to miss.
+    disabled: true
   - title: Xochil Presence
     price: $350
     link: "https://thesalesrebellion.teachable.com/p/xochil-presence"